japhero/ObsidianMain/Areas/Projects/A star/A Star algorithm vid notes.md

 	* The F set is a way to evaluate the 2 wants/targets of a the program or how to weigh the outcome combining the G and H sets is a way to assign a "optimal" weight to it or how optimal is this point. ==The question that the f set  helps us answer the question what node should I look at next.==
  [example with nodes](https://youtu.be/JtiK0DOeI4A?list=PLFiR2kPtlWf4wdMuA745-JNiFWyFt-Nah&t=574)
 ### set calculation notes
-* Every node that we haven't found is set to infinity this is because when deciding what node to take we will always take the shortest path.
+* Every [[node]] that we haven't found is set to infinity this is because when deciding what node to take we will always take the shortest path.
 *
 ### open set/Priority que.
 Its called an open set but in the code it will be a dictionary or hashmap.
 * The open set is a ==list of all of the nodes found and their __F set__ values.== The reason these are created is to find the node to evaluate.
 This again shows the purpose of the sets which is to compare the value of closest theoretical distance and actual distance to get to that point.
+* Uses priority queue data structure